Sarah-C/M5Stack_Starfield_Nightlight/README.md

 /*
  *  M5Stack - Core - Grey
  *
- *  A little ight-light that animates pixels to simulate flying through a star field.
+ *  A little night-light that animates pixels to simulate flying through a star field.
  *  Best used connected to a USB power source.
  *
  *  Based on the M5Stack example "TFT_Starfield".